seandinwiddie/flexnet-jsx-docs/starter-project-website_minimal.md

 ## Conclusion

-The `starter-project-website-minimal` serves as a bridge between the ad-hoc approach of `local-jsx` and the fully-architected `starter-project-website`.
-It demonstrates how to apply core FlexNet JSX principles—type safety, security, functional composition—in a simplified, single-bundle package.
+The `starter-project-website-minimal` demonstrates how to apply core FlexNet JSX principles—type safety, security, functional composition—in a simplified, single-bundle package.

 While it intentionally deviates from the official directory structure and module loading strategy, it provides a valuable, pragmatic starting point for developers building small-scale static websites who still want the safety and predictability of the FlexNet JSX ecosystem.